htw-imi-showtime/showtime-website/content/ss21/master/m6-migrate-the-imimap-to-mevn/features.md

 **Redesigned Administration Interface**
 * The new IMI-Map has a completely redesigned administration interface for easier administration of the internships.
 This new interface includes:
   * Quick actions for easy access to the next administration steps.
-  * Automatic aggregation of the duration of all the internship parts to check wether the parts add up to enough weeks.
+  * Automatic aggregation of the duration of all the internship parts to check whether the parts add up to enough weeks.
   * And more...
 {{</section>}}